 Posted on February 19, 2020 in

 Lynn Claudy is Senior Vice President of Technology for the National Association of Broadcasters (NAB), the trade association for commercial radio and television broadcast stations.
 He joined NAB in 1988 as a staff engineer and held positions of Director of Advanced Engineering & Technology and Vice President before assuming his present position in 1995.
-He […]
+He earned […]

 Subscribe to The Standard, our monthly newsletter.
 Learn More